In the fifth event of the Wild Talks series, join us to hear about how advances in technology impact wildlife conservation outcomes.

 Dr Stephen Long, Postdoctoral Research Associate, Institute of Zoology, ZSL

-Dr Robin Freeman, Head of the Indicators and Assessments Unit, Institute of Zoology, ZSL
+Dr Robin Freeman, Lead of the Conservation AI Lab, Institute of Zoology, ZSL

 Further speakers to be announced.

 - This Science and Conservation Event is free to attend but registration is required so we can monitor attendee numbers.
-Bookings will open on this page soon, please save the date in the meantime.
+Book your free ticket now.

 - The event will feature talks from the speakers, followed by a Q&A discussion panel.
 It will run from 6-7:30pm, and doors will open at 5:30pm.